j-luong/CV/README.md

 # Profile

-From Software Consultant to Junior Web Developer in 12-weeks...
+From Software Consultant to Developer in 12-weeks...

 As a consultant I had many tasks, from general app support to product ownership in a fully agile team.
 Perhaps my proudest achievement to date was the successful deployment and release to clients of a reporting module I was product owner for.